Brown sugar glazed ham is a delicious balance of sweet and savory, with a sticky glaze that caramelizes beautifully in the oven. 👇👇

 - Return the ham to the oven and bake uncovered.
 Brush the ham with the leftover glaze every 30 minutes, until the internal temperature of the ham reaches 140°F.

 - Transfer the ham to a cutting board.
 Brush on more glaze.
 Let it rest for 15 minutes before slicing.
+Then slice into thin pieces using a sharp knife.
 Once sliced, serve and enjoy!